eike-hass/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Document.fromVerificationMethod"></a>

 ### Document.fromVerificationMethod(method) ⇒ [<code>Document</code>](#Document)
-Creates a new DID Document from the given `VerificationMethod`.
+Creates a new DID Document from the given `VerificationMethod`, inserting it as the default capability invocation method.

 NOTE: the generated document is unsigned, see `Document::signSelf`.